thenazilshaikh/Auto-Sub/README.md

 Overview
 This is a Python script that automatically generates subtitles from audio using speech recognition.
 It is designed to work with DaVinci Resolve for seamless video editing.

+This script was created based on a tutorial by Tom Moroney(https://www.youtube.com/@tom-moroney), with modifications and improvements.

 Features
 ✅ Converts speech to text with high accuracy
 ✅ Generates subtitles for video editing